ONEmCommunications/documents/docs/intro.md

 ### Web Standards-based

-ONEm Framework is built on top of trusted, standardized web technologies: HTML, JSON, REST, using modern Web APIs such as our RestDAPI.
+ONEm Framework is built on top of trusted, standardized web technologies: HTML, JSON, REST, using modern Web APIs such as our ONEm API.
 Because of this, ONEm applications build with ONEm have a stable base, are familiar to any developer and are easy to maintain.

 ### Simple yet Powerful